-In this lesson, you learned that the purpose of comparison/contrast in writing is to examine the similarities and/or differences between two subjects.
-When choosing the topic for a comparison/contrast essay, the writer should be sure to choose two subjects that have a meaningful connection, and the writer should have a compelling reason to compare or contrast the two subjects.
-Finally, the structure of a comparison/contrast essay will always include an introduction, body paragraphs, and a conclusion, but the finer structural details can vary depending on the topic itself and the overall goal of the essay.
+A comparison/contrast essay is a type of essay which serves the purpose of examining similarities or differences between two subjects.
+When choosing the topic for such an essay, the writer should be sure to choose two subjects that have a meaningful connection, and the writer should have a compelling reason to compare the two subjects.
+Finally, a comparison/contrast essay can take on a variety of structures, depending on the topic itself and the overall goal of the essay.